Some hygienic truths are self-evident.

 In 1903 the Boston Medical and Surgical Journal reported on the efficiency of ethyl alcohol at neutralizing germs and bacteria.
 After well over a century under the microscope, this colorless, clear liquid’s standing as a superb hand cleaner is undisputed.
 And when it comes to determining the most effective alcohol-based hand sanitizer, 60% is the magic number.

-The U.S. Centers for Disease Controls and Preventions officially recommends hand sanitizer comprised of at least 60 percent alcohol as an effective tool for neutralizing germs when soap and water are not available.
-Numerous studies have verified the CDC’s conclusion, including a 2010 BMC Infectious Disease review that found office workers who used an alcohol-based hand sanitizer five times each work day were two-thirds less likely to get sick than workers who continued to just wash their hands.
+The U.S. Centers for Disease Control and Preventions officially recommends hand sanitizer comprised of at least 60 percent alcohol as an effective tool for neutralizing germs and harmful bacteria when soap and water are not available.
+Numerous studies have verified the CDC’s conclusion, including a 2020 Thailand trial that found a compulsory hand hygiene program of regularly-timed used of sanitizer produced fewer lost school days among kindergarteners due to respiratory infections and fewer sick days among workers.

 Even more convincing evidence came from an American Society for Microbiology study that found ethanol-based hand sanitizers were significantly more effective at eliminating rhinovirus – the virus that causes the common cold – than washing with soap and water.
 The study also found hands cleansed with sanitizer remained disinfected for four hours.